brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 ## Conclusion

-Rust's borrow checker exists to validate memory integrity.
+Rust's borrow checker exists to ensure memory integrity.
 We add lifetime annotations to our programs so Rust's borrow checker can validate, at compile time, our programs do not contain use-after-free bugs.
+Lifetimes give us the best of both worlds: no garbage collection "pause time" and memory integrity.

-> Providing instructions, via lifetime annotations, to the compiler, confused me when I first encountered it.
+> Providing instructions, via lifetime annotations, to the compiler, seriously confused me at first.
 Coming from C# and rarely thinking about memory management (aside from disposing unmanaged resources), lifetimes were a [broadening](https://www.newyorker.com/magazine/1995/01/30/an-interval) experience, to say the least.
-Thank you very much to [Kevin Lynagh](https://twitter.com/lynaghk), who I recently visited in Kraków, Poland, for his patience and guidance as I struggled with this and for the gentle nudge to start writing.
+Thank you very much to [Kevin Lynagh](https://twitter.com/lynaghk), who I recently visited in Kraków, Poland, for his patience and guidance as I struggled and for the gentle nudge to start writing.